saqibur/yet-another-transaction-api/README.md

 # TODO:
 A `Transaction` should record:
 * Account ID = Created by
-* Created at
-* Deleted at
-* Deleted by
-* Updated at
-* Updated by
-* No created by
-* Debits are represented as -
-* Credits are represented as +
-* However, again, we're going to restrict to "positive" transactions for now only

 * In a different service, it's up to the account type to ensure Debits and Credits are displayed correctly